prakh2796/Opening-Hour/README.md

 1. The input JSON shall contain all the 7 days of the week(in any order).
 If not then it's an Invalid JSON.
 2. The restaurant follows the format open-close-open i.e., before reopening the restaurant it shall be in a closed state and vice versa.
 If not then it's an Invalid JSON.
 3. The restaurant doesn't operate for more than 24 hours in a single open-close interval.
+4. The opening hour of the restaurant is always before the closing hour.

 ### Solution